honeypotio/searchspot/README.md

 Basically at the moment we cannot map the types and the analyzers.
 Please check the details [here](https://github.com/benashford/rs-es/issues/11).

+Also we need to implement a proper pagination and bulk indexing.

 Setup
 -----
 Install the latest stable release of Rust using the [official installer](https://www.rust-lang.org/downloads.html) or your package manager (i.e.: `brew install rust`).